veronicadeleonh/veronicadeleonh.github.io/content/projects/eyeem/index.md

 #### How we worked

 Our Product Design team collaborated closely with project managers, data analysts, and developers.
-We worked toegether on the continuos development of the platform and set up regular meetings and feedback sessions.
+We worked together on the continuos development of the platform and set up regular meetings and feedback sessions.

 For the redesign of the Cart & Checkout process, I analyzed **data reports**, identified **pain points**, elaborated hypothesis and proposed improvements.
 This included addressing UX improvements on the cart dropdown feature, background color inconsistencies, remature tax calculations, and issues with SSO implementation for logged-out users.
 I also collaborated with the legal team to ensure compliance with changes like pre-saving billing information and payment details.